Feature #1364

 Note that there is still the documentation missing.
 You may create a new branch to add this as the old branch had a merge conflict.

-#11 Updated by Mayer Michael about 9 years ago
+#11 Updated by Mayer Michael almost 10 years ago

 I would just propose to use the following FITS column names to be more compatible with what is found usually in FITS files: